 Results from the detailed wall jet measurements show a significantly higher growth rate than a unconfined wall jet in stagnant surroundings.
 The confining boundaries modify the jet development and may enhance the jet growth at the midplane (z = 0).
 Studies with different boundary arrangements might confirm this.
-Simulations with the k - ε and ASM turbulence models agree well with the measured data, whereas simulations of wall jets in stagnant surroundings have previously overpredicted the growth of the jet.
+Simulations with the k - ε and ASM turbulence models agree well with the measured data, whereas simulations of wall jets in stagnant surroundings have previously over-